renebarto/baremetal/doc/tutorials/20-interrupts.md

 The ARM specific registers are in a different address range, reaching from 0x40000000 to 0x4003FFFF on Raspberry Pi 3, and 0xFF800000 to 0xFF83FFFF on Raspberry Pi 4 and later.

-We'll add the definition for the register we will be using.
+We'll add the definition for the registers we will be using.

 Create the file `code/libraries/baremetal/include/baremetal/ARMRegisters.h`